ravendb/bootcamp/src/Unit-1/lesson4/README.md

 }
 ````

-As you can see, `Supplier` and `Category` properties are clearly references for
+As you can see, the `Supplier` and `Category` properties are clearly references for
 other documents.

 Considering you need to load the product and the related category, how would you